 - 2 1/4 to 3 cups chicken stock (use directions on rice package for amount of liquid)

-- 1 medium leek, white and light green part only, cut down the middle and each half cut down the middle, then bunched together and thinly sliced
+- 1 medium leek, white and light green part only, (slice down the middle, rinse in between all the layers, slice down the middle of each half and slice thinly, removing the dark green parts)

 - 1/2 cup butter